DFKI-NLP/kibad-llm/README.md

 #### Prerequisite: LLM Hosting

-Follow the instructions [here for a quickstart](./models/README.md#quickstart) or [here for general instructions on uv and the cluster](./models/README.md#the-two-ways-to-use-uv-on-pegasus).
+Follow the instructions [here for a quickstart](./models/README.md#quickstart), [here for an all-in-one script](./models/README.md#all-in-one-run-script) or [here for general instructions on uv and the cluster](./models/README.md#the-two-ways-to-use-uv-on-pegasus).

 #### Inference